marektichy/trits-core/README.md

 <a href = "https://ia601506.us.archive.org/32/items/example_20171018/example.png"><img src="https://archive.org/download/spinner_middle/spinner_middle.png"/></a>

-At the beginning, there is a pile of coins in the middle of the spinner.
+Once the game has been started, there is a pile of coins in the middle of the spinner.
 The ultimate aim of the game is to disturb the spinner balance by placing a coin on the spinner arms.
 However, each coin placement is determined by a throw of a “three-sided dice”.

 <img src="https://archive.org/download/trits_logo_middle/trits_logo_middle.png"/>